CommerceDataService/census-wikidata-bot/README.md

 You will need to define an environment variable with the name `CENSUS` and a value of your Census API key in order for the bot to use your API key in order to interact with the Census API's.
 In order to obtain a Census API key, refer to the following [here] (http://api.census.gov/data/key_signup.html).

 #### Data Configuration files
 This bot application consists of various data configuration files to support the test and production instances of the bot.
+These files contain a standard JSON format and items can be added to these files to write additional values to Wiki pages following the standard format defined in the `census_bot_data.schema.json` file.

+Additionally, `data.json` is the configuration file for the main (production) [Wiki Site](https://www.wikidata.org/).  `data_test.json` is the configuration file for the test [Wiki Site](test.wikidata.org).

+Lastly, `reference.json` defines translates the Wiki property tags to what value they represent to make understanding the properties represented by those tags easier.

 ## Scope
 This bot is set up to use a configuration file